naturallifequery/Automation_Library/README.md

 # Automation Projects

-A collection of infrastructure and business automation projects.
+A collection of infrastructure and business automation projects - WIP

 ## Projects